HRMonitor - Heart Rate Monitorο

 Key features include:

-Real-time heart rate monitoring with trust level display
+Real-time heart rate display with trust level indicator

 Architectureο